How to Make An SEO Proposal (+ Templates)

 With that said, guest posting, finding relevant directories, and being active on forums in a helpful manner can still be successful link outreach opportunities if done appropriately.

-Then, of course, being active on social media (see below) helps as well.
+Then, of course, being active on social media helps as well, especially since it’s quite easy due to the possibility of bulk scheduling of posts.

 On-page SEO often gets overlooked or viewed as less important, but the fact is optimizing content on your own website is still crucial to gaining trust with search engines.